syrjs/core/README.md

 Syr uses a React like API with a custom JS-API bridge, that allows any developer to bundle an updatable experience.

-Native Libraries, are crafted that to be sandboxed.
+Native Libraries, are crafted to be sandboxed.
 Ready to deploy to any environment.

 ### dev docs